iiXotic/pasteclean-updates/README.md

-PasteClean â€” Paste clean links.
+PasteClean.
+Paste clean links.
 One hotkey.

 What it does
 - Removes tracking junk from URLs automatically when you copy or paste.